farwydi/word-of-wisdom/README.md

 TCP server implementation in Go.
 Protection against DDOS attacks using Proof of Work.
 Responds with a quote after PoW verification.
-Dockerfiles provided for both server and client.
+Dockerfiles provided for both server and client browser.
 Proof of Work (PoW) Algorithm
 The PoW algorithm used in this implementation is based on SHA1 hashing.